 Wedding visions in an enchanting variety of colors

 The ravishing ambience of the Huize Frankendael country house in Amsterdam was the backdrop for this extraordinary wedding world.
 The turquoise walls and medieval charm of this property inspired floral designer Katya Hutter to create a versatile and colorful editorial.
-Together with a great team, she implemented her wedding vision with great attention to detail, her flair for aesthetics and her talent for enchanting floral arrangements.
+Together with a great team, she implemented her wedding visions with great attention to detail, her sense of aesthetics and her talent for enchanting floral arrangements.

-Photographer Erdinc Catras of Olive Wedding captured this amazing work in mesmerizing images.
+Photographer Erdinc Catras of Olive Wedding captured this amazing work in fascinating images.

+By Katya Hutter: “A dreamy art atmosphere in a charismatic 17th-century Amsterdam country house.
 Huize Frankendael is the last country house in Amsterdam.
 Built in the 17th century, the house was used by noble citizens to enjoy nature with friends.
-The city has now embraced the mansion, but little has changed in enjoying it.
-The house, garden and kitchen are open daily all year round so that guests can enjoy nature, gastronomy and culture.
-It is one of the nicest places in Amsterdam for a Sunday afternoon walk.
+The city has made the house its own, but little has changed in the way it is enjoyed.
+The house, garden and kitchen are open every day of the year so that guests can enjoy nature, gastronomy and culture.
+It is one of the most beautiful places in Amsterdam for a Sunday afternoon walk.

-When I first saw this location – those beautiful turquoise walls, draped in fine mid-17th century textile mustard salons, so rich in color, those charming fireplaces, huge windows and the most stunning sunroom with abundant daylight filling in the room from almost 360 degree panoramic windows, overlooking a beautiful century-old magnolia tree (then in full bloom) and a manicured French garden – I fell in love at first sight.
-I thought I would like to do a creative project here, with my floral designs, beautiful models, in a fine art style.
-The atmosphere of the place is very special, peaceful, as if time stops there, you look outside, at the beautiful French garden and you imagine yourself two centuries ago.
-The location was the inspiration for this shoot and I think you can see it in the photos.
+When I first saw this place – those beautiful turquoise walls draped with fine, colorful mid-17th century mustard parlors, the charming fireplaces, the huge windows, and the stunning conservatory with abundant natural light pouring in through the nearly 360-degree panoramic windows, overlooking a gorgeous century-old magnolia tree (which was in full bloom at the time) and a manicured French garden – I fell in love at first sight.
+I thought I would like to do a creative project here with my floral designs and beautiful fine art style models.
+The atmosphere of this place is very special, peaceful, as if time has stopped there, you look outside, at the beautiful French garden and feel as if you have stepped back two centuries.
+The location was the inspiration for this shoot, and I think it shows in the photos.

-I wanted to make flower arrangements airy, almost floating in the very bright room.
-Light yellow was my main choice for the color scheme to compliment the turquoise walls.
-Illuminating yellow is also Pantone’s color of the year, so the choice seemed perfect to me.
-I combined pearly white, pale yellow and yellow tints of one of the most beautiful spring flowers – Japanese ranunculus and ranunculus Romance.
-Thanks to one of the best Dutch growers, Monarch Flowers, I’ve had access to the world’s most beautiful flowers.
-Garden style is one of my favorite styles.
-I thought it was the most suitable for this project.
-Although my idea for an arrangement was modern – to build a gradient in an analogous colour scheme – soft and pleasing to the eyes, very romantic for the wedding design.
-The turquoise walls complimented the flowers and together these colours created a fairytale effect.
+I wanted the floral arrangements to be airy and almost float in the very bright room.
+Light yellow was my main choice for the color scheme to complement the turquoise walls.
+Bright yellow is also the Pantone color of the year, so the choice seemed perfect to me.
+I combined pearly white, pale yellow and yellow shades of one of the most beautiful spring flowers – Japanese ranunculus and ranunculus romance.
+Thanks to one of the best Dutch growers, Monarch Flowers, I had access to the most beautiful flowers in the world.
+The garden style is one of my favorites.
+I thought he was the best fit for this project.
+Although my idea for an arrangement was modern – to build a gradient in an analogous color scheme – it was soft and pleasing to the eyes, very romantic for the wedding design.
+The turquoise walls went well with the flowers, and together these colors created a fairytale effect.

-A styled photo shoot is always a big production, just as big or even bigger than a real wedding.
-The vendors and the creatives come together in one in a large team, with the aim of making beautiful photography and / or a film to inspire their customers and let their talents blossom.
-I myself worked in the photo industry for 14 years as a producer and fashion stylist, before discovering my great passion for floral design.
-I often notice that when I have a strong creative idea, all the necessary puzzle pieces come together quickly.
-For example, somewhere in August 2020, I met a fantastic fine art photographer from Germany Erdinc from Olive Wedding.
-When I saw his work, I knew – with his talent and fine taste, we can create beautiful work in this special space.
-Erdinc was very enthusiastic about my mood-board and was eager to do the project together.
-His participation was a great boost for the project.
-I enthusiastically continued in search of other creative gems.
+A styled photo shoot is always a big production, as big or even bigger than a real wedding.
+Vendors and creatives come together in a large team with the goal of making beautiful photos and/or a film to inspire their clients and unleash their talents.
+I myself worked in the photography industry as a producer and fashion stylist for 14 years before discovering my great passion for floral design.
+When I have a strong creative idea, I often find that all the necessary pieces of the puzzle quickly fall into place.
+For example, sometime in August 2020, I met a fantastic art photographer from Germany, Erdinc from Olive Wedding.
+When I saw his work, I knew – with his talent and good taste, we can create beautiful works in this special space.
+Erdinc was thrilled with my mood board and was eager to do the project together.
+His participation was a great incentive for the project.

-A Japanese cinematographer Eori Wakakuwa, who I had known for a few years and whose talent I really appreciate, agreed to make the film.
-He is known for his dreamy, vintage style fashion films, great sensitivity and fine style.
-He did a great job on the short film for this project, in my opinion.
+Enthused, I continued my search for other creative gems.
+The Japanese cinematographer Eori Wakakuwa, whom I have known for several years and whose talent I greatly appreciate, agreed to shoot the film.
+He is known for his dreamy vintage style fashion films, great sensibility and fine style.
+In my opinion, he did a great job on the short film for this project.

-Emilva invited one of the most talented and prominent Dutch wedding designers and couturiers Edwin Oudshoorn to participate in the project.
-Fortunately, he was also enthusiastic and let us select some most striking dresses from his collection.
-We went for a dress with cut-outs in long and short lengths and almost open back – a memorable bridal look was completed with antique jewelry.
-For the groom an Amsterdam store “New Tailor” has put together a “state of art” wedding suit.
+Emilva invited one of the most talented and well-known Dutch wedding designers and couturiers, Edwin Oudshoorn, to participate in the project.
+Fortunately, he was also enthusiastic and let us choose some of the most eye-catching dresses from his collection.
+We opted for a dress with cut-outs in long and short lengths and almost open back – a memorable bridal look was completed with antique jewelry.
+For the groom, an Amsterdam store “New Tailor” has put together a “state of the art” wedding suit.

 Photography: Erdinc Catras – Olive Wedding